Marywood University Policy & Procedure Information

 less than 1 year 1 day for every two months

 Regular part-time employees are allotted sick days using the following formula:

 × sick days for full time employee in that classification and years of service

-When an employee takes more than four consecutive days of sick leave, a health care provider’s certificate is required.
+When an employee takes more than three consecutive days of sick leave, a health care provider’s certificate is required.
 Such certificate should provide the nature of the illness, the expected duration of the illness or recuperation period, the date on which the employee may return to work, and the health care provider’s signature.

-In addition, an employee out of work for more than four consecutive days due to an illness or injury must present a health care provider’s certificate stating that the employee is released to return to work.
+In addition, an employee out of work for more than three consecutive days due to an illness or injury must present a health care provider’s certificate stating that the employee is released to return to work.
 Any restrictions on work must be noted on the form.
 Where appropriate, the University will attempt to provide reasonable accommodations that enable the employee to perform the essential job functions of the position.